 Japan is slowly emerging from pandemic lockdowns and restrictions, but it’s a slow process.
 Many in the creative industry are still working remotely from home, the tone of conversations with staff at illustration galleries was low key, perhaps reflected by lower visitor numbers and restrained artist budgets.
 There was a strong indication that for freelance illustrators at least, things are still in the early stages of recovery, if indeed a recovery is in sight.
 I remember during my last visit before Covid the illustration business was much diminished compared to former days, a process of devolution that simply accelerated during the pandemic.
 Illustrators in Japan are facing exactly the same challenges as those in other countries, that is: print media being replaced by digital/web; closure or restriction of many businesses, lack of budget, and an art pool saturated with part-time illustrators supported by alternative income from partners or a day job.
 Like everywhere else, the concept of a full time, fully employed career illustrator living exclusively off art commissions is becoming a rare thing.
 I’m an endangered species!

 What Japan has in bucketloads however, is a root love and respect for graphic media on all levels of society, whether it be anime, manga, mascot characters, sophisticated posters, funky packaging, or picture book illustration.
-Graphic art and design (as distinct from fine art) is held in immense regard, with a fascination for fantasy, and a broad range mediums.
+Graphic art and design (as distinct from fine art) is held in immense regard, with a fascination for fantasy, and a broad range of mediums.
 I think this is partly due to the way society in Japan embraces escapism, comics are not seen as things to grow out of, picture books are widely collected by, and sometimes aimed at, sophisticated adult audiences as well as children.
 Also there is a strong graphic history running from ancient scrolls through nihon-ga, and Ukiyo-e woodblock prints, and the graphic power of calligraphy, brush painting, black marks on a 2-dimensional surface, the balance of visual space, it’s all part of the story of Japan.

 It’s this that encouraged me to live there for over 20 years, and keeps drawing me back (pardon the pun).
 Our next trip back will be much sooner, and hopefully quite a bit longer!